mrwildfoxgamer/Obsidian_notes/Note/JAVA/Interface.md

 - Interface is a list of conditions that need to be  fulfilled and class is the one that fulfills  these conditions

 ##### Class Extends Class
 - A class can inherits the properties of an other class using EXTENDS keyword.
-In which a child class an adopt the properties of a parent class
+In which a child class can adopt the properties of a parent class
 ##### Class Implements Interface
 - In class Implements Interface a class is created that will fulfill all the requirements of the interface
 ##### Interface Extends Interface